jerielizabeth/GoH/README.rst

 Installation
 ------------

 I am primarily distributing this library in order to share the computational work of my dissertation and enable it to be repeated and reused.
-This is not a particularly well formed or generalized library and so I am not distributing via `PyPI <https://pypi.python.org/pypi>`_.
+This is not a particularly well-formed or generalized library and so I am not distributing via `PyPI <https://pypi.python.org/pypi>`_.

 If you are using this library with my `Dissertation notebooks <https://github.com/jerielizabeth/Gospel-of-Health-Notebooks>`_, I recommend following the instructions on that repository for setting up and activating a local environment with Conda prior to installing the GoH library.